I’m not going to share with you the scientific data about the benefits of meditation.

 Because while meditation can calm and focus the mind, it’s also going to allow space for plenty of challenging thoughts, emotions and sensations to come up.

 And at times you’re going to feel uncomfortable, like there’s a storm internally.
-But just like a storm passes, so to to will your discomfort.
+But just like a storm passes, so to does discomfort.

 So whether it’s an uncomfortable physical sensation or a challenging thought or emotion, when you can sit through the inner storm, to sit with your discomfort without reacting to it, you create mental strength and self-discipline.